My sitemap is blank, what’s wrong?

 Check whether the source of the sitemap shows you the data you would expect in an XML sitemap.
 Not sure how to see the source code?
 Follow the steps in this article.

-If the sitemap source code is empty, you may have a static file, theme or plugin conflict.
+If the sitemap source code is empty, you may have a static file, theme, or plugin conflict.
 Please check for theme or plugin conflicts and, if no conflicts are found, FTP into your site to locate and remove any static sitemap files.

-If the sitemap source code contains data, make sure the XSL file, linked in the very top of the XML file, is available.
+If the sitemap source code contains data, make sure the XSL file, linked at the very top of the XML file, is available.
 Sometimes this file gets blocked by .htaccess prevention of the wp-content directory.